Seafood for the Future – Crispy Baked Catfish with Buttermilk Herb Sauce is a delicious dinner recipe that anyone can make at home.

 - Place the fish on the roasting rack, and bake the breaded catfish in the in the 375° oven for 13 minutes.

-- For the Sauce: While the catfish is baking, combine all the ingredients for the sauce by mixing together vigorously.
+- While the catfish is baking, combine all the ingredients for the sauce by mixing together vigorously.
 Set aside in a serving bowl.

-- To serve: Serve the catfish immediately with fresh lime wedges and the herb dipping sauce.
+- Serve the catfish immediately with fresh lime wedges and the herb dipping sauce.
 Garnish with additional parsley if desired.